rubedo-of-unus/dnd-5e-character-creator/README.md

 - Allow user to select spells and cantrips

 ## Vision
-- Added functionality to allow user to create custom races, subraces, classes, subclasses and background for homebrewing purposes
+- Add functionality to allow user to create custom races, subraces, classes, subclasses and background for homebrewing purposes